Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 - Fixed a bug where Effectivity Satellites would incorrectly end-date (with auto-end-dating enabled) records other than the latest, resulting in duplicate end-date records for previously end-dated records.

+### Improvements
+- Added check for matching primary key when inserting new satellite records in the sat macro.
+This removes the requirement to add the natural key to the hashdiff, but it is still recommended.
+[Read More](../best_practices.md#hashdiff-components)

 ### Quality of Life
 - Payload in Transactional (Non-Historised) links now optional
 - Effective From in Satellites now optional